 - Rub fillets liberally with olive oil, then sprinkle with salt

-- Reduce oven temperature to 275°, then put sheet with salmon on lowest rack
+- Reduce oven temperature to 275°F, then put sheet with salmon on lowest rack

-- Roast 8 to 13 minutes –so that centers of thickest part of fillets are still translucent when cut into with a pairing knife
+- Roast 8 to 13 minutes –so that centers of thickest part of fillets are still translucent when cut into with a paring knife

-- To make relish, stir together remaining ingredients from above in a medium size bowl
+- To make relish, stir together remaining ingredients from above in a medium bowl

 - Remove salmon from oven, transfer to plates and serve with relish

 I like cooking salmon this way as it takes away the fishy flavor; adding relish completes the process of de-fishing the fish!
 This dish is great all year round, though particularly lovely for a spring dinner served with asparagus.